Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 Additionally, children between the ages of 4 and 8 must be in a booster seat, and children aged 8 and older must wear a seat belt.
 These requirements aim to protect children from serious injuries in the event of a car accident.

-• The Illinois Child Passenger Protection Act requires children under 8 to be properly secured in a child safety restraint system, including a booster seat when transported in a motor vehicle.
+• The Illinois Child Passenger Protection Act requires children under 8 to be properly secured in a child safety restraint system, including a booster seat, when transported in a motor vehicle.

 • Children under 2 must be placed in a rear-facing child restraint system unless they weigh more than 40 pounds or are at least 40 inches tall.